laurakond/Artly/README.md

 The following palette was used to ensure the contrast is achieved between the main parts of the website:

 - #82204a - Murrey - for emphasising clickable words, i.e. Sign up, and font awesome icons, buttons
-- #82204a4a - a variation ofthe above for the top sellers scroll bar color
+- #82204a4a - a variation of the above for the top sellers scroll bar color
 - #f4442e - Cinnabar - for the active class, logo splash, sold ribbon, hover effects
 - #f4452ecb - variation of the above for the button border color
 - #273c2c - Dark green - for the image container background